 Have you ever tried reading a very wide SCCM table or matrix report without alternating row colors?
-I have and I must admit that it’s no fun when you’re trying to figure out which value in the last column goes with what computer name found in the first column.
+I have and I must admit that it’s no fun when you’re trying to figure out which value in the last column goes with what computer name is found in the first column.

 Take this simple report; because of the fairly large gap between the Status column and the Last HW scan column, it is easy to lose track of which date matches up with which computer.
 What’s the solution?
-It’s easier to view information in table and matrix reports when the row colors alternate, regardless of the width.
+It’s easier to view the information in table and matrix reports when the row colors alternate, regardless of the width.
 This is why you’ll always see this feature used in the built-in System Center Configuration Manager (SCCM) reports.

 Creating your own reports?
 You’ll need to use this feature too!
-In this blog post I will show you step-by-step how to add alternating row colors to your own SCCM table and matrix reports.
+In this blog post, I will show you step-by-step how to add alternating row colors to your own SCCM table and matrix reports.
 This feature is one of those little gems that when leveraged, it can help take your reports to the next level.

 Alternating Row Colors – The Break Down